pivotal/docs-tap/install.md

 ## <a id='install-service-bindings'></a> Install Service Bindings

- To install Service Bindings:
+ Use the following procedure to install Service Bindings:

  1. Follow the instructions in [Install Packages](#install-packages) above.

- 2. Install the package:
+ 2. Install the package.
+Run:

     ```bash
     $ tanzu package install service-bindings -p service-bindings.labs.vmware.com -v 0.5.0 -n tap-install